 In some instances, you must use right-click to open the drill menu:

-When clicking on certain data points in table visualizations
+When clicking on certain data points in table charts

 When cross-filtering is enabled on a dashboard, and you are clicking on data points in supported visualizations, table visualizations, or single value visualizations